Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 .
 ### Screen Shot: Arpoise Directory Service - metalayers list

-When you log in to the ARpoiseDirectory Back End, you will see one entry for geolocative layers serviced by the **ARpoise app**, and another entry for both geolocative and image trigger layers serviced by the **AR-vos app**.
+When you log in to the ARpoiseDirectory Back End, you will see one link to the geolocative layers serviced by the **ARpoise app**, and another link to the layers (both geolocative and image trigger) serviced by the **AR-vos app**.
 The older ARpoise app runs on all iOS and Android smartphones, whereas the newer AR-vos app only runs on recent smartphones that support the AR functionality of [Android ARCore](https://developers.google.com/ar/discover/supported-devices) or [Apple ARKit](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).